 Brian Deacon, sales and marketing director of Linden Homes (part of the Galliford Try Group) said: “As one of the nation’s leading home-builders, with a strong portfolio across the South West, we’re very keen to support the UTC and to see it, and its students, succeed.
 The construction and civil engineering sector needs young people with the skills required to help drive economic growth in the future, and we hope this new school will help to provide them.”

-For more details on new homes in Devon and Cornwall visit the Linden website and for information on the South Devon University Technical College visit www.southdevonutc.org
+For information on the South Devon University Technical College visit www.southdevonutc.org